The Salt from Tibet

 The Barter System

 After returning to Chushul, the work was not over.
 The traders would then travel to places like Sakti and Shey to exchange salt for barley.
 This was part of a barter system, where goods were exchanged instead of money.
 Typically, four kilograms of salt would be exchanged for two kilograms of barley.
+People from regions like Purig (Kargil) also took part in this trade.
+Salt became a link between different communities.
+Over time, as barley cultivation started in Changthang, the need for these long journeys reduced.

 A Way of Life That Disappeared